najaeda/naja/README.md

 ## Applications
 ###  naja_x2y
 This simple [application](https://github.com/xtofalex/naja/blob/main/src/apps/x2y/NajaX2Y.cpp) allows to translate a netlist from a format to another.
 SNL to verilog or verilog to SNL.

+## Issues / Bugs
+Please use [GitHub Issues](https://github.com/xtofalex/naja/issues) to create and track requests and bugs.